 - Chat Approval Mode: “Blacklisting – You may only block individual known contacts, and still see spam.”

-- Enable 2.0) “open chat for all messages”.
+- Enables option 2.0) “open chat for all messages”.
 Also allows creating sender specific blacklisting rules.

-- Disable 1) “browse-able New (incoming) Emails” (no need, chats open automatically)
+- Disables option 1) “browse-able New (incoming) Emails” (no need, chats open automatically)

 Keep this enabled (default) when account is shared with other users, or a POP client (MUA), that may change the status to “seen”.
-This allows devices to get notified even if another email client already set the status to “seen”.
+This allows a devices to notify the user about new messages, even if another email client already set the status to “seen”.

 (2) Chat options for New (incoming) Emails: